- Nursing Program

 Opening Doors to Vital Services

 The Access team plays a unique roll in people’s lives.
 There is a tremendous feeling of accomplishment when a set of complicated circumstances is resolved and the client is finally handed their ID.

-"I recently had a 75 year old client who had never had a birth certificate in his life”, recalls Access team member, Lennox.
+"I once had a 75 year old client who had never had a birth certificate in his life”, recalls Access team member, Lennox.
 "He grew up in a group home in Nova Scotia and left for Ontario at an early age.
 After more than two years of looking into his past, including contacting the Children’s Aid Society in Nova Scotia, we located his birth records.
 To everyone’s surprise the client was actually five years older than he thought, and he had been spelling his last name incorrectly his whole life!
 We were finally able to begin the process of applying for his ID and we gave him back some of his personal history”.

 Another woman arrived at an ID clinic a week after immigrating from Turkey with Landed Immigrant status.
 She was six months pregnant, had very little money, and was in need of emergency medical care.
 Through much perseverance, and with the help of a local MPP, the team was able to secure an approved Health Card for their client.
 In a thank you note, the woman wrote:

 "It is really hard to find the proper words to thank you, you may remember how hopeless and desperate I was the day I met you.
 I had never thought that would be my lucky day.
 Because of you, you gave me hope and did the impossible to help me and my baby!”